Smethwick Music Workshop 1984

 The Red Cow is a popular pub on Smethwick High Street.
 As long as we can remember, it has always had a life-sized red cow on a plinth outside.
 I has been used a venue for several types of events, by Jubilee and other organisations.
-Rock Against Racism gigs, a performance by a 15 piece Parisian folk group Passacaille, a benefit night of poetry and songs to support the Raindi Strikers, meetings of the Indian Workers Association… Then one Saturday night in January 1984, the upstairs function room was packed solid for a singular performance by a group of musicians (and a few non-musicians) who had never played together live before, who had only met six days before in a community centre on the West Smethwick estate AKA The Concrete Jungle.
+Rock Against Racism gigs, a performance by a 15 piece Parisian folk group Passacaille alongside Pigtown Fling, a benefit night of poetry and songs to support the Raindi Strikers, meetings of the Indian Workers Association… Then one Saturday night early in 1984, the upstairs function room was packed solid for a singular performance by a group of musicians (and a few non-musicians) who had never played together live before, who had only met six days before in a community centre on the West Smethwick estate AKA The Concrete Jungle.

-The West Smethwick was quickly built from in the 1960’s to deal with housing shortages, using the Bison industrialised building system of precast concrete.
+The West Smethwick was quickly built from in the 1960s to deal with housing shortages, using the Bison industrialised building system of precast concrete.
 Hemmed in by a dual carriageway, the railway and the motorway, the estate became known as an area with a large number of social problems lacking any amenities.
 It was ‘a kind of no man’s land’, as described by the Director of Community Links, Jim Austin.
 Community Links began life as Home-School Links in 1974, to develop links between home and schools in the area, identify problems and work with residents to seek solutions.
 Jim, a former teacher, was keen to use the arts in the work in West Smethwick.
 He knew the work of the Jubilee group, as the Spon Lane playhut had been used for theatre and playwork, and he had joined their board of management.
 In 1977, the Housing Department donated one of the empty houses on the estate so Home-School Links could be based there.
 They produced a local community newspaper called ‘Gerrof’ and had secured funding that year for a full time community artist to work with them.
-Harry Henderson, who had previously worked at Trinity Arts in Birmingham, and also with GASP (Group Art Spectator Participation), developed a number of programmes on the estate.
+Harry Henderson, who had previously worked at Trinity Arts in Birmingham, and also with GASP (Group Art Spectator Participation), developed a number of programmes on the estate, linking up with Jubilee.
 They created murals on passage walls between the estate blocks, organised a portable cinema touring locally to schools and in 1979 relaunched themselves as Community Links, also establishing an independent community association.
 They operated a photographic darkroom out of Nelson Court, working with Jubilee and by 1983 had built a new community centre at the foot of the tower blocks, Sandfield and Malthouse, utilising an abandoned carpark.

-This became the venue for the music workshop, as Harry (who played a bit of acoustic guitar) was keen to expand the portfolio of arts activities.
-The project was a collaboration with Jubilee, who were working with Cultural Partnership on developing a local Fireshow which would have a band, so this was an opportunity to test the waters and recruit interested local musicians.
-With Louis O’Neill as our tutor, the workshop was planned to explore different repertoires, styles and ways of making music.
+This became the venue for the music workshop, as Harry (who played a bit of acoustic guitar) was keen to expand the portfolio of arts activities on offer.
+The project was a collaboration with Jubilee, who were working with Cultural Partnership on developing a local May Day Fireshow which would have a band, so this was an opportunity to test the waters and recruit interested local musicians.
+With Louis O’Neill as lead tutor, the workshop was planned to explore different repertoires, styles and ways of making music.
 While musicians with some ability were at the core of the workshop, open sessions were planned in order to recruit non-musicians – “If you can learn a couple of notes, make some noise, bash a percussion instrument, you can participate.”
 It was set up as a training programme, an intensive workshop designed to introduce musicians of varying skill levels to community arts techniques – this included open workshops for children and young people to put ideas into practice.
 Louis was our guide – brilliant at organising, mentoring and music making.
 That first music workshop week attracted around 30 participants, all with very different styles of music making – whether, rock, punk, blues, folk, funk.
-Over six days they created a whole series of original genre crossing songs, which were performed over 90 minutes at the Red Cow.
+Over six days they created a whole series of original genre crossing songs, which were then performed over 90 minutes at the Red Cow.

 Members also went on to take up training placements with specialist music projects around the country and established a women’s music project, among several other projects and shows.